Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
+Click for DetailsThe card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
 The Hierophant, when reversed: Authoritarianism.
 Inflexible and dogmatic thinking.
 A calcified old regime.
 Bad or incompetent advice.
 Inability to hear a higher or inner voice, or pretending to hear it for personal gain.